YavinOwens/Digital-Twins-for-Management-and-Leadership/README.md

 <b> The hypothetical ask </b> ; "Digital Twin for Management and Leadership Teams: Create AI-powered digital replicas of management systems and leadership teams.
 Provides real-time insights, decision support, simulations, and executive coaching tools integrating live data, team dynamics, and personalised assistant features for leaders. "

-This repository hosts a IMO digital twin platform designed to model, simulate, and analyse management processes in real-time.
+This repository hosts an IMO digital twin platform designed to model, simulate, and analyse management processes in real time.
 The system creates a virtual representation of organisational, operational, and project management frameworks—mirroring real-world managerial entities, workflows, resources, and data.
 Its features enable advanced monitoring, decision support, and performance optimisation through dynamic feedback and analytics.
-Detail of Key features can be found in the key features markdown document [todo]
+Details of key features can be found in the Key Features markdown document [todo]

 <b> Key Features </b>